 3) Receptor editing: The notion behind the implementation of the receptor editing process is to form new antibodies from random substrings of different antibodies of reasonably high quality.
-For that reason, during the receptor editing process, the n_p best antibodies are selected to form a pool of genes.
-A gene is considered to be any substring of an antibody2.
-These genes will be recombined through the V(D)J recombination, in order to form the new antibody.
-V(D)J recombination is a five step process, which is described by the following algorithm (see also Figure 5), where l_c is the current length of the antibody under construction, l_g is the length of the gene selected, and L is the length of the entire antibody.
+For that reason, during the receptor editing process, the $n_p$ best antibodies are selected to form a pool of strings.
+These strings will be recombined through the V(D)J recombination in order to form the new antibody.
+V(D)J recombination is a five step process, which is described by the following algorithm (see also Figure 5), where $l_c$ is the current length of the antibody under construction, $l_g$ is the length of the substring selected, and L is the length of the entire antibody.